 8 • American Girl • Tom Petty ► Oh yeah.
 All right.
 Something that’s so close is still so far out of reach.

-7 • Born in the USA • Bruce Springsteen ► This pick–it just had to happen.
+7 • Born in the USA • Bruce Springsteen ► This pick just had to happen.

 6 • Surfin’ USA • Beach Boys ► Inside, outside, this song is just plain fun.
 And the kids like it!

-5 • We’re an American Band • Grand Funk Railroad ► Ok, this one is just so much fun.
-And is that a cowbell I hear?
+5 • We’re an American Band • Grand Funk Railroad ► Is that a cowbell I hear?

-4 • American Woman • The Guess Who ► Yes, I prefer this version to Lenny Kravitz’s (though the one by Kravitz is probably more popular).
+4 • American Woman • The Guess Who ► Yes, I prefer this version to Lenny Kravitz’s.
 Plus the Guess Who has this sweet little understated intro with a lot of humming and the complete spelling out of the word “American.”
 And then the song breaks bad with a bit of electric guitar and an emphatic rock-n-roll “unh.”
 What’s not to like?

 3• Pink Houses • John Cougar Mellencamp ► Ain’t that America? (for you & me).